DOI-ONRR/blog-nrrd/src/pages/plain-language/index.md

 ## Before and after

 Redesigning onrr.gov and making sure its content was accessible and written in plain language was a huge task!
-We are excited to share some of our favorite “before-and-after’s” from this process.
+We are excited to share some of our favorite “before-and-afters” from this process.

 ### Homepage